+As shown in \Cref{fig:SotA}, on CIFAR-10 and ImageNet, the \emph{Density} values exceed 1, while the \emph{Clipped Density} values remain stable.
+In \Cref{sec:density_breakdown}, we analyze RESFLOW-generated CIFAR-10 data, demonstrating that its inflated \emph{Density} score of $2.47$ is driven by real out-of-distribution samples.
+Additionally, \Cref{sec:density_to_clipped_density} provides a step-by-step evaluation of \emph{Clipped Density} on the generated datasets, quantifying the impact of each modification to the original \emph{Density} metric.

-As can be seen in \cref{fig:SotA}, on CIFAR-10 and ImageNet, the \emph{Density} values exceed 1, while the \emph{Clipped Density} values remain stable.
-Across all datasets, our results consistently indicate that diffusion models outperform GANs.
-The range of values our metrics take seems to reflect the size of the training dataset: CIFAR-10 (50k samples, max score $\approx 0.4$), FFHQ (70k, max $\approx 0.4$), LSUN Bedroom (1.5M, max $\approx 0.7$), and ImageNet (14M, max $1.0$).
-Interpreting the absolute scores, a value of $0.4$ for CIFAR-10 and FFHQ suggests that even top generative models for smaller datasets, which are often the maximum size in practice, achieve results equivalent to 40\% of good samples and 60\% bad samples.
+Across all datasets, our results consistently show diffusion models outperforming GANs.
+The range of values observed for our metrics appears to reflect the training dataset size: CIFAR-10 ($50$k samples, max score $\approx 0.4$), FFHQ ($70$k, max $\approx 0.4$), LSUN Bedroom ($1.5$M, max $\approx 0.7$), and ImageNet ($14$M, max $1.0$).
+Interpreting the absolute scores, a value of $0.4$ for CIFAR-10 and FFHQ suggests that, on these datasets, top generative models achieve results equivalent to only 40\% of good samples and 60\% bad samples.
 This highlights substantial room for improvement, an insight only possible because the absolute values of \emph{Clipped Density} and \emph{Clipped Coverage} are interpretable.

+This absolute interpretability also allows us to assess models without requiring a reference model for comparison, as demonstrated on Chest X-Rays in \Cref{sec:chestxray}.

+Furthermore, using GAN-generated data with varying truncation parameters, we show in \Cref{sec:truncation} that \emph{Clipped Density} and \emph{Clipped Coverage} effectively capture the expected trade-off between fidelity and coverage.
+We found \emph{Clipped Density} and \emph{Clipped Coverage} to be robust to the choice of $k$ (\Cref{sec:sensitivity_k}) and empirically studied their stability as a function of the sample size, showing a standard deviation proportional to $1/\sqrt{N}$ (\Cref{sec:calibration_stability}).
+Additionally, we tested the metrics in diverse contexts, including imputed distortions (\Cref{sec:imputed_distortions}), failure scenarios such as missing rare modes (\Cref{sec:other_mode_failures}), and other modalities like music data (\Cref{sec:other_modalities}).
+Finally, samples from the datasets can be visually inspected in \Cref{sec:visual_inspection}.

-\section{Discussion and conclusion}
+\section{Discussion and Conclusion}

-\emph{Clipped Density} and \emph{Clipped Coverage} represent significant advancements over existing metrics in terms of robustness, sensitivity, and interpretability.
-These improvements result from several key design choices.